dhruvitpatel02/dhruvitpatel02/README.md

 Tech Used: AWS Lambda, EC2, EventBridge, SNS, IAM, CloudWatch A tag-based, serverless automation system that intelligently starts and stops EC2 instances based on custom business hours.
 Helps reduce unnecessary costs while sending real-time email alerts using SNS.
 Fully managed via EventBridge triggers and CloudWatch logs for monitoring.

+🔹 Café Managing System
+Tech Used: PHP, HTML, CSS, Bootstrap, JavaScript, MySQL A web-based system to streamline café operations like order processing, billing, and menu management.
+Designed with a user-friendly interface to simplify tasks for both staff and customers.

+🔹 Donation Management System
+Tech Used: PHP, HTML, CSS, Bootstrap, JavaScript, Next.js, MySQL A platform built for efficient donation tracking and management.
+Combines PHP and MySQL for backend operations, with a modern, responsive frontend powered by Next.js and Bootstrap.

+🔹 Cloth Shopping System
+Tech Used: PHP, HTML, CSS, Bootstrap, JavaScript
+An e-commerce platform for browsing, selecting, and purchasing clothes online.
+Includes features for product cataloging, customer registration, and order management in a clean, responsive UI.

+🔹 Trek-The-North
+Tech Used: PHP, HTML, CSS, Bootstrap, JavaScript
+A travel booking application where users can search and reserve travel packages, flights, and hotels.
+Includes secure payment options and admin panel functionality for package and booking management.

 ### 🌐 Connect With Me